ganapathy2000/AI/README.md

  [1 2 2]]<br>
 Winner is: 1<br>

-# Python3 program to print the path from root
+# 7.program to print the path from root
 # node to destination node for N*N-1 puzzle
 # algorithm using Branch and Bound
 # The solution assumes that instance of